CesariniDaniele/javafx-pseudo3d-racing/README.md

 This project explores how to recreate classic “old-school” racing visuals using a 2D engine, without relying on modern 3D frameworks.

+The current implementation focuses on a **straight-track racing scenario**, serving as a foundation for future extensions such as curves and elevation changes.
 ---

 ## 🚀 Overview